erewok/talks/servant_talk_2017/talk.md

 Interpretations can include:

 - Running a server
-- Writing clients (in any programming language)
+- Generating clients (in any programming language)
 - Documentation
 - Testing